 "There is no provision of law that allows to obtain German residency via local property purchase or just because there is such a desire.
 However, there are "other" reasons, meaning that obtaining a residence permit on the grounds not described in the law is also possible", Mr Moyzhes explains.

 "For instance, "other" circumstances might include grandparents' desire to live near their grandson or love towards German poetry".

 German permanent residency is indefinite and enables its holder to work in Germany.
 Obtaining permanent residency typically requires holding a temporary residence permit or a Blue Card for five years, proving financial independence, having an intermediate level of German and a clean criminal record.

 A German permanent residence permit is practically inalienable.
-To revoke it, the German authorities have to find evidence of a serious offence or government fraud when receiving the document.
+To revoke it, the German authorities have to find an evidence of a serious offence or government fraud when receiving the document.
 The authorities can also revoke a residence permit if its holder stays outside Germany for a continuous period of more than six months.

 There is a separate type of document — the permanent EC residence permit (Erlaubnis zum Daueraufenthalt-EU).
 It also entitles its holder for indefinite stay and work in Germany, but, unlike the conventional permanent residence permit allows to obtain temporary residence in any country of the EU.

 — What level of German has to be demonstrated to obtain a residence permit in the country?